 On 21 July 2010, the United States enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), which provides a broad framework for significant regulatory changes that extend to almost every area of U.S. financial regulation.
-Implementation of the Dodd-Frank Act requires detailed rulemaking by different U.S. regulators, including the Department of the Treasury, the Board of Governors of the Federal Reserve System (the "Federal Reserve"), the SEC, the Federal Deposit Insurance Corporation (the "FDIC"), the Office of the Comptroller of the Currency (the "OCC"), the United States Commodity Futures Trading Commission (the "CFTC") and the Financial Stability Oversight Council (the "FSOC").
-While many of the implementing rules have been finalised, significant uncertainty remains about the implementation, timing and impact of many of such rules.
+Implementation of the Dodd-Frank Act requires detailed rulemaking by different U.S. regulators, including the Department of the Treasury, the Board of Governors of the Federal Reserve System (the "Federal Reserve"), the SEC, the Federal Deposit Insurance Corporation (the "FDIC"), the Office of the Comptroller of the Currency (the "OCC"), the Commodity Futures Trading Commission (the "CFTC") and the Financial Stability Oversight Council ("FSOC").
+The Dodd-Frank Act and other post-financial crisis regulatory reforms in the United States have increased costs, imposed limitations on activities and resulted in an increased intensity in regulatory enforcement.
+In addition, the impact of proposals made by the U.S. Congress and the U.S. regulators in 2018 for further financial regulatory reform with respect to the Dodd-Frank Act and other post-financial crisis regulatory reforms remains uncertain.

-The Dodd-Frank Act provides for new or enhanced regulations regarding, among other things: (i) systemic risk oversight, (ii) bank capital and prudential standards, (iii) the resolution of failing systemically significant financial institutions, (iv) over-the-counter ("OTC") derivatives, (v) the ability of banking entities and their affiliates to engage as principal in proprietary trading activities and to invest in, sponsor or engage in certain transactions with hedge funds, private equity funds and other similar private funds (the so-called "Volcker Rule") and (vi) consumer and investor protection.
-Implementation of the Dodd-Frank Act and related final regulations is ongoing and imposes significant costs and potential limitations on Rabobank Group's businesses and may have material adverse effects on Rabobank Group's results of operations.
+The Dodd-Frank Act provides for new or enhanced regulations regarding, among other things: (i) systemic risk oversight, (ii) bank capital and prudential standards, (iii) the resolution of failing systemically significant financial institutions, (iv) over-the-counter ("OTC") derivatives, (v) the ability of banking entities and their affiliates to engage as principal in proprietary trading activities or to sponsor or invest in or engage in certain transactions with hedge, private equity and other similar funds (the so-called "Volcker Rule") and (vi) consumer and investor protection.
+Implementation of the Dodd-Frank Act and related final regulations is ongoing and has resulted in significant costs and potential limitations on Rabobank Group's businesses and could have a material adverse effect on Rabobank Group's business, financial condition and results of operations.

-On 10 December 2013, the five U.S. federal financial regulatory agencies adopted final regulations to implement the Volcker Rule.
+On 10 December 2013, five U.S. federal financial regulatory agencies adopted final regulations to implement the Volcker Rule.
 The regulations impose limitations and significant costs across all of Rabobank Group's subsidiaries and affiliates and their activities in scope for the Volcker Rule.
-While the Volcker Rule implementing regulations contain a number of exclusions and exemptions that permit Rabobank Group to maintain certain of its trading and fund businesses and operations, particularly those outside of the United States, aspects of those businesses have been modified to comply with the Volcker Rule.
-Further, Rabobank Group has devoted significant resources to develop a Volcker Rule compliance programme, as mandated by the final regulations.
-The conformance period for the Volcker Rule funds ended on 21 July 2015 for all proprietary trading activities and for all investments in and relationships with "covered funds" (as defined in the Volcker Rule) that were not in place before 31 December 2013.
-For those investments in and relationships with "covered funds" that were in place prior to 31 December 2013 ("legacy covered funds"), including certain types of collateralised loan obligations, or CLOs, the Volcker Rule conformance period has been extended by the Federal Reserve to 21 July 2016, and the Federal Reserve also indicated its intention to extend the conformance period for an additional year to 21 July 2017.
-Rabobank Group must conform its activities and investments to the Volcker Rule and must implement the required compliance programme by the end of the conformance period applicable to the relevant activity or investment.
+While the regulations contain a number of exceptions and exemptions that may permit Rabobank Group to maintain certain of its trading and fund businesses and operations, particularly those outside of the United States, aspects of those businesses have been modified to comply with the Volcker Rule.
+Further, Rabobank Group has spent significant resources to develop a Volcker Rule compliance program mandated by the final regulations and may continue to spend resources as it deems necessary or appropriate, which may be significant, to develop or further develop the Volcker Rule compliance program.
+The conformance period for the Volcker Rule ended on 21 July 2015 for all proprietary trading activities and for all investments in and relationships with "covered funds" (as defined in the Volcker Rule) that were not in place prior to 31 December 2013.
+For certain investments in and relationships with "covered funds" that were in place prior to 31 December 2013 ("legacy funds"), the Volcker Rule conformance period ended on 21 July 2017.
+Rabobank Group has put in place processes under the relevant Volcker Rule compliance program reasonably designed to conform such activities to the Volcker Rule.